Dawn Meats granted planning for over 400 houses in Cork

+This comes following a decision by CGI Food Park Limited to remove its appeal against Cork County Council.

-CGI Food Park Limited is a frozen food logistics firm located near the proposed site in Midleton.
+CGI Food Park Limited is a chilled and frozen food storage company located near the proposed site in Knockgriffen, Midleton.

 Among Dawn Meats’ other plans is a nursing home, a childcare facility, a research and development centre and a neighbourhood centre.